denisenkom/go-mssqldb/README.md

 If no pipe name can be derived from the DSN, connection attempts will first query the SQL Browser service to find the pipe name for the instance.

+### DNS Resolution through a Custom Dialer

+Custom Dialers can be used to resolve DNS if the Connection's Dialer implements the `HostDialer` interface.
+This is helpful when the dialer is proxying requests to a different, private network and the DNS record is local to the private network.

 ### Protocol configuration

 To force a specific protocol for the connection there two several options: